evgsolntsev/dotfiles_saver/README.md

-# dotfiles
-I save my own dotfiles here.
+Tool to save dotfiles in git repository.
-Also some stuff to save them comfortable.